YHZ-EPIC/Simple_GUI_Calculator/README.md

 1. Clone the repository or download the source code.
 2. Open the project in Visual Studio or your preferred C# development environment.
 3. Build and run the application.

-## Usage

-1. Enter the first number in the designated input field.
-2. Select the desired arithmetic operation from the available buttons (+, -, *, /).
-3. Enter the second number in the designated input field.
-4. Click the "Calculate" button to perform the selected operation and display the result.
-5. To clear the input fields and result, click the "Clear" button.

 ## License